nstt94/poker-night/README.md

 3. sort - sorting hand values in ascending order
 4. time - delay printing to add drama before starting the game and resolving ties

-## Flow of the game
+## Flow of the program
 1. Draw a deck of card with symbols = 23456789TJQKA and their ranks = 2,3,4,5,6,7,8,9,10,11,12,13,14
-2. Shuffle the Deck
+2. Shuffle the Deck.
+One symbol shouldn't occur more than 4 times in a deck.
-3. Distribute 5 cards to each player- Hand1 and Hand2
+3. Distribute 5 cards to each player- Hand1 and Hand2.
 4. Compare both Hands to check which hand has higher combination value as per these rules :- Combinations and their Rank in order of value:
     - 1= Four of a kind, like 77377